 In May, Central Park’s trees and flowers are blooming and a carriage ride through the park is an unforgettable way to enjoy the beauty of spring.
 Click here to find out about the best carriage rides in NYC.
-The park is so large that even if you do take a carriage ride, you may want to revisit the park on foot.
-Check out our Guide to Things to Do in Central Park.
+We also offer pay-what-you-like walking tours, as well as GPS, enabled audio tours of Central Park, which you could take any time you like.

-This day-long celebration takes place in East Harlem and showcases Harlem’s unique culture through music, dance, arts and crafts, ethnic cuisine and educational activities for all ages.
-There will be multi-cultural entertainment on an outdoor stage, over 50 local vendors will be lining the streets, and fun activities for all age groups will take place.
-This is exactly the kind of festival that native New Yorkers love.
+On May 19, this day-long celebration takes place in East Harlem and showcases Harlem’s unique culture through music, dance, arts and crafts, ethnic cuisine and educational activities for all ages.
+Festival details can be found on their website.

-If you can’t attend the festival, but you are interested in seeing Harlem, you should!
-There are so many ways to experience this iconic New York neighborhood.
 To find out about things to do in Harlem, see our Harlem Guide which includes a self-guided walking tour.
-We also offer pay-what-you-wish guided walking tours, and we have a GPS audio tour that will guide you to all the best sights.
+We also offer pay-what-you-wishguided walking tours, and we have a GPS audio tour that will guide you to all the best sights.

 Visit a Rooftop Bar

 New York has dozens of rooftop bars of all atmospheres and price ranges.
 Even if you don’t really want a cocktail or beer, go and order a soda and enjoy the incredible views.
-Our picks for the best Rooftop Bars can be seen here.
 If you are here on May 1st, take advantage of the rooftop bars that have views of the Empire State Building which will be lit with white sparkles in celebration of its birthday!
-Find out more about visiting this art deco beauty by clicking here.

-Here is just a handful of the dozens and dozens of free things to do in May in New York City.
-For year-round free things to do see our comprehensive post, Free Things to Do in NYC.
-Also, be sure to check out the other sections of this post, as many of the activities and events listed are free.
+Here is just a handful of the numerous free things to do in May in New York City.
+Be sure to check out the other sections of this post, as many of the activities and events listed are free.
 For example, attending events during Fleet Week visiting Governors Island will cost you only $2 for the ferry, and while it may not be free, what you get for that $2 is well worth it!

 Seriously.
 Go kayaking in New York City!
 This may be the least expected activity you pictured yourself doing here.
-But you will not be disappointed by this free, fun activity.
-There are many pier houses that offer free kayaking, usually for short amounts of time.
-Others offer longer excursions, also free.
-Find out more from our post about free boat rides and tours.
-If you’d prefer something a less unusual, see our post comparing the many paid boat tours and cruises in NYC.
+But you will not be disappointed by this free and fun activity.
+There are many boat houses that offer free kayaking, usually for short amounts of time.
+Others offer longer excursions, which are also free.
+Most open by May 1st.

 This is a New York perennial favorite event.
-The streets surrounding Washington Square Park become mini art galleries of artists and craft artisans from around the world.
+From May 28-30, from 12pm-6pm, the streets surrounding Washington Square Park become mini art galleries of artists and craft artisans from around the world.
 It’s a great place to purchase wonderful artworks at very affordable prices.
 The type of art shown includes Mixed Media, Oils & Acrylic and Watercolor paintings, Photography, Sculpture, Jewelry, Metal Work, Ceramics, Glass Mixed Media, Fiber, and Wood. displayed.
-The event is right smack in the middle of Greenwich Village, so why not take one of our pay-what-you-wish Greenwich Village walking tours

 If you are here in May you are just in time to catch the butterflies – literally – at this spectacular exhibit at the American Museum of Natural History (AMNH).
 Step inside the museum’s 1,200-square-foot vivarium, where there are over 500 butterflies of multiple species flying freely.
 Some may even land on you!
 This is a great exhibit for families.